catamphetamine/react-pages/README-ADVANCED.md

     // the `error` instance has `.data` JSON object property
     // which carries the `application/json` HTTP response payload.
     //
-    // By default `errorState` takes the `application/json` HTTP response payload
+    // By default `getErrorData` takes the `application/json` HTTP response payload
     // and complements it with HTTP response `status` and `Error` `message`.

     // (optional)